dromara/dongle/src/en/hash/sha1.md

 # Hash-Sha1

-`Hash-Sha1` is a hash algorithm that produces a `20-byte` hash value. `dongle` supports the standard `sha1` hash algorithm and provides multiple output formats.
+`Hash-Sha1` is a hash algorithm that produces a `20-byte` hash value. `dongle` supports standard and streaming `sha1` hash algorithms and provides multiple output formats.

 ## Input Data